hanxiaomax/Learncpp_CN/docs/6-1-Compound-statements-blocks.md

 - statement
 ---

-A compound statement (also called a block, or block statement) is a group of _zero or more statements_ that is treated by the compiler as if it were a single statement.
+复合语句（也称为语块，句块）， compound statement (also called a block, or block statement) is a group of _zero or more statements_ that is treated by the compiler as if it were a single statement.

 Blocks begin with a `{` symbol, end with a `}` symbol, with the statements to be executed being placed in between.
 Blocks can be used anywhere a single statement is allowed.
 No semicolon is needed at the end of a block.